QuentinRa/blog.quentinra.dev/web/php/index.rst

 	function() { echo $a; } // échoue car $a n'est pas déclarée function() use ($a) { echo $a; } // maintenant ça marche

-Vous pouvez passer autant d'arguments à use que vous le voulez,
+Vous pouvez passer autant d'arguments à use que vous le voulez.

 6. Classes et objets
 ======================